luismartinezs/todo-rabbit-app/README.md

 - [ ] Deploy to production
 - [x] User login
 - [ ] Each user has their own todos
+- [ ] Structure data model
 - [ ] Update rules for production
+  - [ ] User must be auth
+  - [ ] User can only read and write their own todos
+- [ ] Write API for todos in separate file
 - [ ] Storybook
 - [ ] Setup automatic deploys when pushing main
 - [ ] Launch checklist https://firebase.google.com/support/guides/launch-checklist